gsnogueira09/Ligustrum-phenology/README.md

 * The table "data_log.txt" has the environmental variables log transformed in order to reduce the impact of different scales in the analyses.

 Summary
-  - tables to be used in the Circular analyses of seasonality ("name_of_the_phenophase".txt extension)
+  - tables to be used in the Circular analyses of seasonality (.txt extension with the names of the phenophases)
   - script with the Circular analyses and graphs (phenology_Exp.R)
   - graphs of each phenophase (.pdf extension with the names of the phenophases)
   - table with the Fournier Index of each phenophase and the environmental variables from September 2015 to August 2017 (data_log.txt)
   - "data_log.txt" guide (data_log_guide.txt)
   - script with the model analyses for each phenophase (pheno_model.R)
+  - tables with the analyses of the results (analyses_result_table.pdf)

 # Main conclusions:
   * All analyzed phenophases exhibit a seasonal pattern.